 Mr. Rez is a member of the American Bar Association and a Life Fellow of the American Bar Foundation.
 He has also served as an adjunct professor at California Western School of Law and on the faculty at the National Institute for Trial Advocacy.

 Mr. Rez is currently on the Board of Visitors of the University of San Diego School of Law and on the Board of Trustees of John Paul the Great Catholic University.

 He is a past president of the Thomas More Society of San Diego, a Knight of the Equestrian Order of the Holy Sepulchre of Jerusalem, and was co-chair of the 2015 Annual Meeting for the Western Lieutenancy in San Diego.
 He was the coordinator for the year of Mercy for the EOHSJ in San Diego and serves on its Spirituality Committee.
 He made the keynote address at the annual St. Thomas More Society dinner which honored Bankruptcy Judge John Hargrove as its attorney of the year.

-Donald has been a member of the parish and finance councils at Our Lady of Refuge Roman Catholic Church, and was on the Diocesian Pastoral Council for the Diocese of San Diego (2002-2004).
-In addition, he has served on the Board of Directors of Catholic Exchange and is a past President of the San Diego Chapter of Legatus (2012-2014).
+Mr. Rez has been a member of the parish and finance councils at Our Lady of Refuge Roman Catholic Church, and was on the Diocesian Pastoral Council for the Diocese of San Diego (2002-2004).
+In addition, he has served on the board of directors of Catholic Exchange and is a past president of the San Diego Chapter of Legatus (2012-2014).
 He was the co-chair of the Friends of the Poor-Nigeria Fundraiser for Bishops Anthony Adaju and Martin Uzoukwu in August 2015.
 He provides communion services at Wesley Palms Retirement Home.